imagexd/imagexd.github.io/_posts/2017-01-09-plans-for-round-2.md

 - Lydia Ng, Allen Institute for Brain Science
 - Mario Juric, The University of Washington
+- Stella Yu, The University of California, Berkeley

 Day 3 will also include break-out sessions, and lightning talks by participants, to facilitate discussions, and bring up ideas for projects that can be tackled